 A hybrid solution is often possible, integrating with an on premise (and frequently outdated analog) PBX.
 Integration with an analog onsite system usually requires a gateway or IAD (Integrated Access Device) connected to a port on your PBX server.
 A gateway solution allows you to continue with a current phone system while adding additional capabilities with new VoIP numbers—especially useful for international calls while using the on premise for local, traditional call traffic.

 IADs vary in price from the base price of the hardware to monthly subscription charges.
 For example, your cost can include a non-recurring charge of approximately $100 to $375 for hardware and setup, and you may have charges that range from $120 to $450 monthly.
 In some instances, the charges include free minute bundles for the US and Canada.
 For AVOXI, price varies based on number of ports and associated minute bundles.

 When making the decision to switch to a VoIP phone system, there are a few other costs to keep in mind.

 - A VoIP phone system depends on reliable Internet service.
 Make sure that your service and Internet technology (routers) can handle this type of telephony system.
 High speed (over 10Mg) cable or fiber based Internet service is preferred.
-Wireless or satellite Internet access is challenging to support voice quality.
+Wireless or satellite Internet access can make it challenging to support voice quality.

-- Not all phones are created equal.
-Make sure that your current phones are IP ready and can handle VoIP calls.
+- Make sure that your current phones are IP ready and can handle VoIP calls.
 If not, factor the price of replacement phones into your start-up costs or determine if softphones serve your needs.